Happening Now

 The project consultant, Urban Canopy Works, LLC, will host two sequential workshops for stakeholders who represent organizations and agencies who impact the urban forest.
 These workshops will help us understand the issues, challenges and opportunities that exist around Asheville's urban forest.

-Join us for a workshop with the project consultants to learn what we know about Asheville's urban forest, and participate in a community conversation to discuss the issues, challenges and opportunities that exist around Asheville's urban forest.
+Join us at the NC Arboretum for a 2-hour workshop with the project consultants to learn what we know about Asheville's urban forest.
+Participate in a community conversation to discuss the issues, challenges and opportunities that exist around our urban forest.
 Public feedback at this workshop will be included in the final recommendations of the Urban Forest Master Plan.
 All are welcome to attend!
+Pre-registration is required

 planned